2 Exploring Candy database

 1. Open the database.

-2. Open the table Customers.
+2. Open the Customers table.
 The table opens in Datasheet View.

-3. Put the table Customers in the Design View on one of the following ways:
+3. Switch the Customers table to Design View in one of the following ways:

-• Click in the bottom right of the program window on the button Design View
+• Click the Design View button in the bottom right of the program window

-• Choose tab Home > View (group Views) > Design View
+• Choose Home tab > View (Views group) > Design View

-• Right-clicking on the table name in the navigation pane and then choose Design View from the shortcut menu.
+• Right-click the table name in the navigation pane and choose Design View from the shortcut menu.

-4. Put the table Customers in the Datasheet View again on one of the following ways:
+4. Switch the Customers table back to Datasheet View in one of the following ways:

-• Click in the bottom right of the program window on the button Datasheet View
+• Click the Datasheet View button in the bottom right of the program window

-• Choose tab Home > View (group Views) > Datasheet View
+• Choose Home tab > View (Views group) > Datasheet View

-• Right-clicking on the table name in the navigation pane and then Open
+• Right-click the table name in the navigation pane and choose Open

-5. Close the table Customers via the Close button X, top right of the document window.
+5. Close the Customers table using the Close button X at the top right of the document window.

-6. Open the table Orders in the Datasheet View.
+6. Open the Orders table in Datasheet View.

-1. Click the unfold button at a few records to see which boxes and how much of them are ordered.
+1. Click the expand button on a few records to see which boxes and how many were ordered.

 Figure 2.14: Orders details of order 3.